Clemson-MSE/HemeLB-Carpentries/_episodes/01-benchmarking-and-scaling.md

 {% include {{ site.snippets }}/01/10c-bif_input.xml %}
 ~~~

-The HemeLB input file can be broken into three main regions: Simulation set-up; Boundary conditions; and Property
+The HemeLB input file can be broken into three main regions:

-output.
-In the simulation set-up section (**section callout nearby**) specifies global simulation information such as
+1. **Simulation set-up**: specify global simulation information like discretisation parameters, total
-the discretisation parameters, total simulation steps and initialisation requirements.
-The boundary conditions specify
+   simulation steps and initialisation requirements
-the local parameters needed for the execution of the inlets and outlets of the simulation domain.
-Finally, the property
+2. **Boundary conditions**: specify the local parameters needed for the execution of the inlets and outlets of the
+   simulation domain
-output section dictates the type and frequency of dumping simulation data to file for post-processing.
+3. **Property output**: dictates the type and frequency of dumping simulation data to file for post-processing

-The actual geometry being run by HemeLB is specified by the `bifurcation.gmy` file and represents the splitting of
+The actual geometry being run by HemeLB is specified by a geometry file, `bifurcation.gmy` which represents the
-a single cylinder into two.
-This can be seen as simplified representation of many vascular junctions presented
+splitting of a single cylinder into two.
+This can be seen as simplified representation of many vascular junctions
-throughout the network of arteries and veins.
+presented throughout the network of arteries and veins.

 <p align="center"><img src="../fig/01/BifurcationImage.png" width="60%"/></p>

 ## Understanding your output files

 Your job will typically generate a number of output files.
 Firstly, there will be job output and error files with names
-indicated in the job script.
-Often these involve the submitted job name and the job number assigned by the scheduler.
+which have been specified in the job script.
+These are often denoted with the submitted job name and the job number
-These will generally be found in the same folder that the job script was submitted from.
-In a successful job, the error
+assigned by the scheduler and are usually found in the same folder that the job script was submitted from.

-file should be empty (or only contain system specific, non-critical warnings) whilst the output file will contain the
+In a successful job, the error file should be empty (or only contain system specific, non-critical warnings) whilst the
-screen based HemeLB output.
+output file will contain the screen based HemeLB output.

 Secondly, HemeLB will generate its file based output in the `results` folder - the specific name is listed in the
 job script with the `-out` option.
 Here both summary execution information and property output is contained in the